-We start off by defining a function that takes a list as its only parameter.
+We start off the conditional statements exercise by defining a function that takes a list as its only parameter.

 Next, we define a variable ‘count’ within the function to keep track of the number of elements greater than 30.
 Remember to initially assign 0 to the variable “count” since we don’t know if there are any 0 elements in the list.